-A related condition is hypoparathyroidism, in which the body does not make enough of the hormone.
+A related condition is hypoparathyroidism, in which the body does not make enough parathyroid hormone.

-The parathyroid glands produce parathyroid hormone, or PTH.
-PTH helps control calcium, phosphorus, and vitamin D levels within the blood and bone.
+The parathyroid glands produce parathyroid hormone (PTH).
+PTH helps control calcium, phosphorus, and vitamin D levels in the blood and bone.

-Symptoms are related to low levels of calcium and include:
+Symptoms are related to a low level of calcium and include:

-Persons with Albright's hereditary osteodystrophy may have the following symptoms:
+Persons with Albright hereditary osteodystrophy may have the following symptoms:

 Blood tests will be done to check calcium, phosphorus, and PTH levels.
 You may also need urine tests.